AyegbusiTR/ayegbusitr.github.io/_pages/publications.md

 CHAPTERS IN EDITED BOOKS
 ======

-Aleyomi, M.B. and Ayegbusi, T.R.
+7. Aleyomi, M.B. and Ayegbusi, T.R.
 (2023).
 Approaches to the study of Political Science.
 In Omotola, et al. (eds.), Introduction to Political Science: A Reading Text on Politics and Governance (pg20 – 30).
 Department of Political science FUOYE.

-6. Anlló, H., Bavard, S., Benmarrakchi, F., Bonagura, D., Cerrotti, F., Cicue, M., …, Lukumon G., ... & Palminteri, S. (2023).
-Outcome context-dependence is not WEIRD: Comparing reinforcement-and description-based economic preferences worldwide.
-Research Square.
-[Link]

-7. Lukumon, G., & Maharaj, A. (2022).
-Students’ Experiences on the Remote Teaching and Learning of Linear Algebra During COVID-19.
-African Journal of Research in Mathematics, Science and Technology Education, 26(1), 35-46.
-[Link]

-8. Shindin, S., Parumasur, N., & Lukumon, G. (2022).
-Numerical analysis of Fourier pseudospectral methods for the Klein–Gordon equation with smooth potentials: Fourier pseudospectral methods for Klein–Gordon equation.
-Afrika Matematika, 33(3), 85.
-[Link]

-9. Maharaj, A., & Lukumon, G. (2021).
-Commerce students’ ability to correctly apply integration rules.
-Technology Report of Kansai University, 63(2), 7083–7105.
-[Link]

-10. Jolaoso, L. O., Lukumon, G. A., & Aphane, M. (2021).
-Convergence theorem for system of pseudomonotone equilibrium and split common fixed point problems in Hilbert spaces.
-Bollettino dell'Unione Matematica Italiana, 14, 403-428.
-[Link]

-11. Lukumon, G. A. (2018).
-Numerical solution of the Klein-Gordon equation in an unbounded domain (Masters dissertation).
-[Link]

-12. Lukumon, G., & Ayegbusi R. Myside bias and militarization of election. (in preparation).
+8. Ayegbusi, T.R.
+2017.
+Nigeria Colonial Experience: Historicizing the Anti-Colonial Struggles of Labour Movement.
+In Rukema, J.R. (eds.), Inside the Mind of the Oppressed: A reflection on the lived experience of Colonialism and Apartheid in Africa (pg67-99).
+Goma: Sub-Saharan Africa University Press.

+9. Ayegbusi, T.R. and Ola, A.A.
+2017.
+Party cross carpeting, defection and reversed defection: The politics and Implications for 2019 General Elections and future of Democracy in Nigeria.
+In Rukema, J.R. (eds.)
+Elections and Governance in Africa (pg1-23).
+Goma: Sub-Saharan Africa University Press.

+IN PRINT

+10. Ayegbusi, T. R. (2024).
+Kidnapping by bandits in Nigeria.
+In Omotola, J.S. and Oyewole, S. (eds.), The Political Economy of Kidnapping and Insecurity in Nigeria.
+[Link](https://link.springer.com/book/9783031471674)

 PEER-REVIEWED CONFERENCE PROCEEDINGS